rahul-tlp/task_manager/README.md

 This Project is divided into two parts frontend and backend Frontend is made with React + Bootstrap

-backend is made with Node js + Mongo db

 ## Available Scripts

 # For Frontend